welpo/osc.garden/content/blog/doteki-building-a-dynamic-github-profile/index.md

 <!-- recent_releases ends -->
 ```

 They are HTML comments—invisible but useful.
-Wilson is using a [Python script](https://github.com/simonw/simonw/blob/main/build_readme.py) to add his recent software releases and posts between the markers.
+Willison is using a [Python script](https://github.com/simonw/simonw/blob/main/build_readme.py) to add his recent software releases and posts between the markers.
 The updates are automated through GitHub Actions.

 Pretty clever, no?
 After seeing this, I felt like showcasing my latest blog posts and the music I’ve been listening to on my profile.